rpeszek/my-blogs/posts/2022-01-10-ts-types-part3.md

 This is the third post in the series devoted to types in TypeScript.
 In this series, I explore type-centric approaches to writing code and  push TS to its limits in doing so.
 I am writing these posts for like minded developers who are interested in types and either use or consider using TypeScript.

 In this post we will see TS struggle.
-The section about complexity of TS types will expose compilation inconsistencies and surprising type checker behavior.
-I will introduce additional tools for asking type questions to examine the complexities.
+We will see compilation inconsistencies and surprising type checker behavior.
 My main goal in this note is to point out the complexity of what TS is trying to accomplish and share my understanding of it.
-As such this note will have a negative feel to it, similar to any gotchas discussion.
+As such, this note will have a negative feel to it, similar to any gotcha discussion.
+On a positive note, I will introduce additional tools for asking TS type questions.
-I promise to compensate for this in the next installment.
-It will be about techniques for programming with type variables.
+Also, I promise to compensate for this negativity in the next installment.
+It will be about programming with type variables.

-Before we discuss complexity, let's briefly talk about cool aspects of TS's type safety.
+Before we discuss the TS's complexity, let's briefly talk about cool aspects of TS's type safety.

 ## Interesting safety

 TypeScript implements special [_add_blank_target narrowing](https://www.typescriptlang.org/docs/handbook/2/narrowing.html) semantics when processing parts of JS code.
-These semantic rules provide very interesting and useful type safety features.
+These semantic rules provide very surprising and useful type safety features.
 TS can effectively narrow types used in a number of JS operators such as `typeof`, `===`, `==` and apply this information to `if-else`, `switch` statements.
 This post has already shown a few examples where this, almost magically, prevents placing code in a wrong branch of conditional if-else blocks.